Ingress (video game): Business model

-In 2021, Niantic introduced a subscription option called C.O.R.E. (which means Community, Offers, Recognition, Expansion), for a month; it includes some enhancements to gameplay with the "free version" gameplay not hindered.
+In 2021, Niantic introduced a subscription option called C.O.R.E. (which stands for Community, Offers, Recognition, Expansion) for a month; it includes gameplay enhancements without hindering the base game.
 In July 2023, Niantic announced the monthly price for C.O.R.E. would increase to on August 28.
 The announcement explained, "C.O.R.E. has remained at the same price since 2021 and our LA studio's recent restructuring, global inflation, and other economic changes have all influenced our decision."

 Special events

 In addition to the ongoing competition between the factions, several special events are held on specific dates.

 Anomalies

 XM Anomalies are events where players from both factions compete in portal-based games in order to win points for their faction.
 The format of an XM Anomaly event occurs over the extent of a weekend with Saturday consisting of the main event.
 A "series" for the XM Anomalies usually spans two different weekends.
 Anomaly locations may be chosen based on the player activity in a region.
 Players organize within their faction into squads based on player level, local knowledge, and mode of transport (for example, walking or biking).
 The largest event, in Japan, attracted over 10,000 players.

 Anomaly sites are divided into two categories: Primary and Satellite locations.
 Niantic employees, as well as characters from the story, often attend events at Primary anomaly locations.
 More points are awarded to the prevailing faction at Primary sites than at Satellite sites.
 Players who participate in an anomaly are awarded a unique badge with the emblem of that anomaly.